Green-winged Teal

 Migration & Range Maps

 After breeding, adults may go through annual molt near nesting area or may move hundreds of miles in late summer before going through flightless stage of molt.
 Main fall migration much later, mostly October to early December.
 Females may move somewhat farther south than males, on average.
 Spring migration begins early, with mated pairs often traveling north together.
-The race of Green-wings on Aleutian Islands, Alaska, is mostly non-migratory.
-American Green-wings regularly stray to Europe, and Eurasian Green-wings occur annually in North America.
+The race of Green-winged Teals on the Aleutian Islands, Alaska, is mostly non-migratory.
+The American subspecies of the Green-winged Teal regularly strays to Europe, just as the Eurasian subspecies of Green-winged Teal occurs annually in North America.

 Description

-12-16" (30-41 cm).
-Male has chestnut head with green ear patch, white bar on side of chest, yellow "tail-light."
-Female known by small size, strong eyeline, gray bill.
-"Eurasian" Green-wing is resident on islands of western Alaska, also rare winter visitor in northwest and northeast; male has white back stripe, lacks white chest bar.
-Female not safely identified.
+Sexes similar; male slightly larger — Length: 12.2 - 15 in (31 - 38 cm); wingspan: 20.9 - 23.2 in (53 - 59 cm); weight: 7.8 - 14.1 oz (220 - 400 g).
+The male Green-winged Teal has a chestnut head with green ear patch, white bar on side of chest, yellow "tail-light."
+Female known by its small size, strong eyeline, and gray bill.
+"Eurasian" Green-winged Teal is a resident on islands of western Alaska, also rare winter visitor in northwestern and northeastern United States; male has white back stripe, lacks white chest bar.
+The female is not safely identified.

 Size